wwdok/Quick-Python-Print/README.md

 ✨ Press `Ctrl+Shift+O` to **print attribute of variable**, here is tensor shape by default, e.g. `print(f"==>> a.shape: {a.shape}")`.
 ✨ Press `Ctrl+Shift+T` to **print function of variable**, here is type by default, e.g. `print(f"==>> type(a): {type(a)}")`.
 ✨ Press `Ctrl+Shift+;` to insert `print("".center(50, "-"))` used for printing **delimiter line**.
-✨ Press `Ctrl+Shift+/` to **comment out or uncomment** all print statement inside the selection or in the file.
+✨ Press `Ctrl+Shift+/` to **comment out or uncomment** all print statements inside the selection or in the file.
 ✨ Press `Ctrl+Shift+R` to **delete** all print statements inside the selection or in the file.
 ✨ Support users to define **customized print function** like `logger.debug`, `pprint`  other than origianl `print`.
 ✨ Support users to define **customized prefix and suffix** of print content flexibly in extension settings.
+✨ Support printing **multiple variables separated by `,` in one line and multiple variables in multiple lines together**.
 ✨ Able to **output colored text** in terminal by using python built-in package: `termcolor`.

-If you find bug or have feature request, you can check out the [ChangeLog](CHANGELOG.md) to see if this bug or feature had been fixed or added in latest version, if not, please issue it in this extension's [github repo](https://github.com/wwdok/Quick-Python-Print).
+If you find a bug or have feature request, you can check out the [ChangeLog](CHANGELOG.md) to see if this bug or feature had been fixed or added in the latest version, if not, please issue it in this extension's GitHub[ repo](https://github.com/wwdok/Quick-Python-Print).

 ## 🌟Motivation